ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 (venv) ... $ pip install dynaconf
 ```

-The configuration information is stored in TOML files
+The configuration information is stored in TOML files.

 ## Flask Debug Toolbar